tionis/hedgesync/README.md

 # Browser opens, you authenticate, cookie is returned automatically
 ```

-#### Option C: Device Code Flow (Limited Support)
+#### Option B: Device Code + OIDC (CLI-friendly)

-> **Note:** This has limited support with HedgeDoc.
-See the Device Code Flow section above for details.

-Best for CLI tools where a user needs to authorize, but the CLI can't open a browser (e.g., SSH sessions).
+Best for CLI tools where you need to authenticate but can't easily open a browser locally (e.g., SSH sessions, headless servers).

-**1. Create an OAuth2 Provider:**
+**1. Create an OAuth2 Provider for CLI use:**

 - Go to **Applications → Providers → Create**
 - Select **OAuth2/OpenID Provider**